w3c/wot/plugfest/2018-prague/preparation-fujitsu.md

 (32) HTTP PUT http://glps.example.com/Things/deviceName/Property/status<BR>
 Body: ON<BR>

-## A5 Subscribe and Event
+## A5 Subscribe and Event with Server Sent Event method
-The application servient sends a request to subscribe the property of the device servient to the remote proxy servient.
+The application servient can obtain the change or the current status of the device servient via proxy servient using subscription procedures.
+The application servient sends a request to subscribe the property of the device servient via the remote and local proxy servient.
 The device servient keep to send the value of the specified property periodically.
+Diagram A5 and A6 show the sequence diagarms for Subcribtion, Event handling, and Unsubscription for stopping event handling with using Server Sent Event method.

 ![images](images/seq_subscribe.png)